elieserme/hackintosh/README.md

 > **IMPORTANT!**
 **Do not install Intel RST or Optane drivers** on Windows, because it changes the operation of SATA ports in BIOS from **AHCI (required)** to RAID _(unsupported)_.

-You can **isolate Windows** from Mac and vice versa _(by choose in boot menu)_.
+You can **isolate Windows** from Mac and vice versa _(by choose in BIOS what operating system will start)_.
 I'm not using BootCamp because my Windows activation and other software are linked to my motherboard.

 To correct date and time, you need patch registry for **time sync** with MacOS, run **regedit as Administrator** and go to `HKEY_LOCAL_MACHINE` &gt; `SYSTEM` &gt; `CURRENTCONTROLSET` &gt; `CONTROL` &gt; `TIMEZONEINFORMATION` and add the property **RealTimeIsUniversal** with value **DWORD=1**